 With the rapid advance of cloud technology, it’s essential to monitor the performance of your cloud infrastructure to ensure it is always running at peak performance.
 However, with the ever-growing number of cloud monitoring tools and services available, it can be hard to decide which one to choose.

-In this article, we’ll look at the 21 best cloud monitoring tools & services in 2024 and discuss their pros and cons.
-With the right monitoring tool, you can ensure that your cloud environment runs optimally and quickly identify any potential issues before they become a problem.
+With the right monitoring tool, you can ensure that your cloud environment runs optimally and quickly identify potential issues before they become problems.

 With that in mind, let’s dive into the 21 best cloud monitoring tools & services in 2024 and explore their features, but before that, let’s get some basics right;

-The process of getting visibility into your cloud-based infrastructure, services, apps, and user experience is known as cloud monitoring.
-It allows you to monitor the environment, assess, and forecast the overall infrastructure’s performance and availability, or dive into each component individually.
+Cloud monitoring is the process of gaining visibility into your cloud-based infrastructure, services, apps, and user experience.
+It allows you to monitor the environment, assess and forecast the overall infrastructure’s performance and availability, or dive into each component individually.

-Cloud monitoring is an important part of modern IT infrastructure management that helps DevOps teams ensure cloud performance, reliability, and availability through real-time visibility and automation
+Cloud monitoring is essential to modern IT infrastructure management that helps DevOps teams ensure cloud performance, reliability, and availability through real-time visibility and automation.

 Cloud monitoring tools gather data from various touch points in your cloud infrastructure, analyze it, and provide insights into key performance indicators such as memory consumption, CPU usage, network traffic, application performance, and much more.